pelagisk/represent/README.md

 ## Goals

-The goal is to be able to represent a quantum Hamiltonian of discrete degrees of freedom, and to be able to automatically conveert this representation into a form suitable for:
+The goal is to be able to represent a quantum Hamiltonian of discrete degrees of freedom, and to be able to automatically convert this representation into a form suitable for:

 - exact diagonalization
 - mean-field theory